College Planning: A Year-by-Year Guide for Families

 Spring Semester

-• Continue the conversation.
+- Continue the conversation.
 Now is the time to start to talking details.
 Be clear about what you are prepared to contribute to college costs and what your child will need to do to contribute as well.
-This will be very different for every family, but here is an example of how my wife and I are structuring our college financial plan.
+This will be very different for every family, but here is an example of how my wife and I structured our college financial plan.
 For each child:

-• We are prepared to contribute $XX,000/year per child for up to 4 years.
+- We were prepared to contribute $XX,000/year per child for up to 4 years.

-• If their school of choice’s total costs (tuition, fees, room and board, transportation, etc.) are more than that, they need to come up with the difference through scholarships and employment—but no student loans.
-We don’t want them to go into debt.
+- If their school of choice’s total costs (tuition, fees, room and board, transportation, etc.) were more than that, they needed to come up with the difference through scholarships and employment—but no student loans.
+We didn’t want them to go into debt.

-• If their scholarships and employment are enough that they don’t need to use the entire $XX,000/year from mom and dad, then they would have some wiggle room for expenses (being able to purchase a used car for transportation, for example) and/or bank the difference for graduate school.
+- If their scholarships and employment were enough that they didn’t need to use the entire $XX,000/year from mom and dad, then they would have some wiggle room for expenses (being able to purchase a used car for transportation, for example) and/or bank the difference for graduate school.

-• For added support, their grandfather is also offering to match whatever they earn through employment each summer, provided they turn in an earnings report.
-Those funds will go directly to the school for tuition.
+- For added support, their grandfather was also offering to match whatever they earned through employment each summer, provided they turned in an earnings report.
+Those funds went directly to the school for tuition.

-• This plan gives our daughters agency in their college choices, motivates them to earn scholarships and seek employment, while teaching them to make responsible financial decisions.
+- This plan gave our daughters agency in their college choices, motivated them to earn scholarships and seek employment, while teaching them to make responsible financial decisions.

 Junior Year of High School: